Boutzi/boutzi/README.md

 ### ```> Hello World!```

-I'm Joe, a developer transitioning into data engineering. <!-- Check out my [portfolio](https://joe.arkaans.com)! -->
+I'm Joe, a developer transitioning into data engineering.

+I've worn a few different hats over the years.
+Print production, graphic design, front-end, back-end.

+Across all of it, one thing kept pulling my attention: getting the right information, fast.
+Not searching for it.
+Having it structured, accessible, and ready.
+That obsession with centralising data and cutting the noise between a question and its answer is what led me here.  <!-- Check out my [portfolio](https://joe.arkaans.com)! -->

 <div align="left">